 - Maintaining skills across time/settings

-Group Duration: 12 weeks begin in the Fall (Sept)
+Group Duration: 12 weeks offered in Fall (Sept) and Spring (March)

 **These services may be covered by your insurance company.
 LISS funding is applicable for our executive functioning programs.